thepalslab/finflo-financial-iq/README_Enhanced_Overview.md

 ## 🔭 Scalable Vision

 Future versions could use:
-- 🔐 Secure LLMs scoped to U.S. Bank content
+- 🔐 Secure LLMs scoped to Some Bank content
 - 🔄 Dynamic updates based on behavior
 - 🧑‍💼 Authenticated experience with user-specific prompts